Clarence Elong Mansul

 Clarence Elong Mansul (1940–2 March 1999) was a Malaysian politician from BERJAYA.
 He was the Deputy Minister of Energy, Telecommunications and Posts from 1981 to 1983.
 He was also the Member of Parliament for Penampang from 1978 to 1986 and Member of Sabah State Legislative Assembly for Tamparuli from 1983 to 1985.

 Politics

-Clarence was once a Deputy Chairman of the Kadazan Cultural Association (now today known as the Kadazandusun Cultural Association).
+Clarence was once a Deputy Chairman of the Kadazan Cultural Association (now known as the Kadazandusun Cultural Association).